vvaasd/weather-app-1/README.md

 - CSS-variables

 Within this project, trying to simulate real conditions, I completed technical tasks assigned to me and pushed them to remote repository (GitLab).

+How to run dev mode:
+- clone repository
+- to run you can use vscode plugin Live Server